Markus Stock

 Articles

-1. “Belagerte Städte, ferne Ziele und die transient-periphere Logik in mittelhochdeutschen Alexanderromanen (Pfaffe Lamprecht, Ulrich von Etzenbach),” Jahrbuch für Internationale Germanistik (accepted, forthcoming 2023), pp. 549–559. (“City Sieges, Distant Destinations, and the Transient-Peripheral Logic of Middle High German Romances on Alexander the Great (Pfaffe Lamprecht, Ulrich von Etzenbach”)
+1. “Belagerte Städte, ferne Ziele und die transient-periphere Logik in mittelhochdeutschen Alexanderromanen (Pfaffe Lamprecht, Ulrich von Etzenbach),” Jahrbuch für Internationale Germanistik (Reihe A) 148 (2023), pp. 549–559. (“City Sieges, Distant Destinations, and the Transient-Peripheral Logic of Middle High German Romances on Alexander the Great (Pfaffe Lamprecht, Ulrich von Etzenbach”)

 2. “Responsionen.
 Zu Konrads von Würzburg Erzählkunst in Heinrich von Kempten,” Beiträge zur mediävistischen Erzählforschung, special issue 10 (2021), pp. 245–260.
 (Echoes: The Art of Narration in Konrad von Würzburg’s Heinrich von Kempten.)